canta-slaus/bot-prefab/js/update-notes.md

+# 23/06/2021
+It's been a _while_ since the last update - I've been getting some questions, suggestions and bug reports and it was time to fix those. _I'm happy to see that some of you still use the prefab, even want to keep using it and suggest features._\
+- Fixed an error from [`paginate()`](src/utils/utils.js) (error: when the embedded message was deleted, the reaction collector end event was triggered and thus trying to remove all reactions from the message, _which already was deleted_)
+- Updated [`msToTime()`](src/utils/utils.js): it now displays Years, Months, Weeks, Days, Hours, Minutes, Seconds
+- Updated [`processArguments()`](src/utils/utils.js) and [`typings.d.js`](src/typings.d.js): added a new argument property `optional`
+    - If an argument is optional (`optional: true`) and the user didn't provide that argument, none of the following arguments will be checked and the currently parsed arguments will be passed on
+    - Default is `false`
+- Fixed an issue with [`userSchema.js`](schemas/userSchema.js): I actually wanted the stored color values for a user to be the **key** of that very color as defined in the [`colors.json`](config/colors.json) but for the default value for`embedColor` I instead used the **value** of the default value, causing CustomEmbeds for users with no specific color to be black (due to it ending up being undefined)
+- Fixed an issue in [`commands.js`](src/commands/commands.js): When updating the database after disabling a command, I forgot to recache the document, so disabled commands would only be disabled after the bot is restarted (enabling was fine, just not disabling)
+- Updated almost all commands to use `getGuildInfo()` rather than grabbing it from cache (`client.guildInfoCache`) directly for better consistency (although it is fairly safe to assume that if a command is ran, the document for the guild is already cached)
 # 17/03/2021
 - The TypeScript version will be discontinued for a while (to push out more updates, instead of spending twice the time to do it for both languages)
 - Added a `Command.nsfw` option